Arnav-Mathur07/DoHad/README.md

 ### 1. Flat-File Storage (Static Deployment)
 *   **Format:** Structured CSV file (`prenatal_heavy_metals.csv`) stored in `frontend/assets/`.
-*   **In-Memory Querying:** Loaded client-side via a fetch request.
-A custom, quote-aware parsing engine processes the CSV in the browser.
+*   **In-Memory Querying:** Fetched from the client side.
+The CSV is processed with a custom quote-aware parser engine in the browser.
-*   **Advantage:** Allows the platform to run serverless, making it easy to deploy on static hosts like GitHub Pages.
+*   **Benefits:** Provides scope for the site to be run serverless,  thus very easily deployable on static hosting solutions such as GitHub Pages.
 ### 2. Relational Database (Enterprise Deployment)
 *   **Format:** Relational MySQL schema (`DOHaD` and `dohad_auth` databases).
 *   **Server Stack:** Node.js Express server running on port `3000` using the `mysql2` driver.